Minimum Acceptable Return (MAR)

 The Bottom Line

-The Minimum Acceptable Return (MAR) serves as a critical filter for investment decision-making, acting as the line in the sand between "good enough" and "reject."
-Whether functioning as a corporate hurdle rate or the core component of the MAR Ratio, it forces investors to confront the relationship between reward and the risk taken to achieve it.
-By specifically linking returns to maximum drawdowns (in the MAR Ratio), this concept champions the philosophy of capital preservation.
-It reminds traders that a high return is worthless if the strategy blows up your account along the way.
-Investors looking to build resilient, long-term portfolios should consider not just the raw percentage gain, but whether that gain meets their MAR standards relative to the deepest valley the portfolio has traveled through.
+The Minimum Acceptable Return (MAR) serves as the definitive and indispensable psychological and mathematical filter for all professional investment decision-making.
+It acts as the "line in the sand" between an opportunity that is "good enough" to warrant the risk of capital and one that should be systematically rejected.
+Whether it is functioning as a corporate "hurdle rate" for a new multi-billion dollar project or serving as the core component of the MAR Ratio for evaluating a high-frequency trading algorithm, it forces investors to confront the brutal and essential relationship between expected reward and the actual risk taken to achieve it.
+By explicitly linking annual returns to the historical maximum drawdown (as seen in the MAR Ratio), this concept champions the foundational investment philosophy of capital preservation. it serves as a powerful reminder to all market participants that a high percentage return is practically worthless if the underlying strategy is prone to blowing up the entire account along the way.
+For investors seeking to build resilient, institutional-grade portfolios over long-term horizons, the primary question should not be "how much can I make," but rather "does this return meet my MAR standards relative to the deepest valley this portfolio has already traveled through?"

 Related Terms